Google backs one-year-old Indian startup DotPe in $27.5 million fundraise – TechCrunch

 Sanjay Gupta, VP and Country Head of Google India, said in a statement that the company’s investment in DotPe is illustrative of Google’s belief in “working with India’s start-up ecosystem towards the goal of building a more inclusive digital economy that will benefit everyone.”

 Google announced a $10 billion fund for India last year, its biggest market by users.
-The Android-maker has invested in several startups in the country including hyperlocal delivery firm Dunzo, InMobi Group’s Glance, and DailyHunt.
+The Android-maker has invested in several startups in the country, including hyperlocal delivery firm Dunzo, InMobi Group’s Glance and DailyHunt.

 DotPe said it will deploy the fresh capital to reach more merchants in India and scale its technology stack to meet the growing demand.